tonnytg/k8s-jenkins-nodejs-express/Readme.md

 Nice!
-Now your jenkin ready to use kubectl
+Now your Jenkins ready to use kubectl

 ## Configure your jenkins web console